gmankab/yt_stream_recorder/readme.md

 <img src="https://github.com/gmankab/yt_stream_recorder/raw/main/img/transparent.png">

-python script for recording streams from youtube
+Lightweight script for recording YouTube streams.
+You only need to run it once, and while it is running it will record all streams on the selected channel

 ## navigation